emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

     memory to detect a :term:`flip` that occurs between the assignment ``ap->init = ap->alloc`` and the test ``ap->limit == 0``.
 A
     compiler or processor that reordered these two instructions would break the protocol.
-On some processor architectures, it may be necessary to insert a memory barrier instruction at this point.
+On some processor architectures and some compilers, it may be necessary to insert a memory barrier instruction at this point.

 .. c:type:: mps_ap_s